 We spoke out when the Boston Police Department blocked reporters from accessing parts of a white supremacist protest in August 2017 and had legal observers on the scene of the follow-up protest that November to make sure the press had full access to report on the speakers and event.

-Building on our groundbreaking 2011 court victory that secured the right openly to record on-duty police officers, we also provide Know Your Rights resources for demonstrators and others involved in copwatch activities.
-We also continue to litigate the right of civilians to secretly record on-duty officers without fear of arrest and prosecution.
+Building on our groundbreaking 2011 court victory that secured the right to openly record on-duty police officers, we also provide Know Your Rights resources for demonstrators and others involved in “cop watch” activities.
+And, in 2020, we won another landmark victory affirming the right to secretly record police officers performing their duties in public spaces.